pR0Ps/website/README.md

     include [path to website]/.config/*.conf;
     ```

-3. Modify `/etc/sudoers` (with `visudo`) to allow the user to restart the webserver
+3. Modify `/etc/sudoers` (with `visudo`) to allow the user to restart the webserver (and any other commands in `post-update` that need root)

     ```
     [user] ALL=(root) NOPASSWD: /etc/init.d/nginx restart
     ```

-4. Add the Git post-receive hook to update the data and restart the webserver
+4. Add the Git post-receive hook to update the data and call the `post-update` script

     ```
     #!/bin/sh